faraabin/chrono/MISRA.md

 The chrono library files conform to the [MISRA C:2012](https://www.misra.org.uk/misra-c) guidelines, with the deviations listed below.

-#### Rule 1.3

-- This rule states that there shall be no occurence of undefined or critical unspecified behaviour.
-  In some functions, pointer to a local variable is passed to another function.
-This is not a violation of Rule 1.3 since taking the address of a local variable is not C undefined behaviour.

 #### Rule 3.1

 - This rule states that the character sequences /* an d // shall not be used within a comment.